de-engineer/de-engineer.github.io/_posts/2022-01-26-Understanding-Virtual-Memory-Paging-and-other-memory-related-concepts.md

 There are pages that are shared with different processes and these pages are called shared pages.
 Shared pages are mostly used to share DLLs that most processes on Windows require which saves RAM as the system doesn't have to allocate same DLLs for each process, an example of this is `kernel32.dll`.
 Shared pages are essentially just _shared memory-mapped pages_ which are associated with DLLs or some other shareable data.

 # The Virtual Memory Management API
-This API is provided by the VMM.
+This API is provided by the memory manager of Windows.
 This API allows us to allocate, free, reserve and secure virtual memory pages.
 All the memory related functions in the Windows API reside under the `memoryapi.h` header file.
 In this particular post, we will see the `VirtualAlloc` and `VirtualFree` functions in depth.

 # 1. VirtualAlloc
 The `VirtualAlloc` function allows us to allocate private memory regions (blocks) and manage them, managing these regions means reserving, committing, changing their states (described later).
 The memory regions allocated by this function are called a "private memory regions" because they are only accessible (available) to the processes that allocate them.
 Memory regions allocated with this function are initialised to 0 by default.